mariosanchez/learning-graphql/queryExamples.md

 }
 ```

-**Retrieve the name of the beers with the matching ids using aliases (useful for retrieve multiple specific beers).**
+**Retrieve the name of the beers with the matching ids using aliases.**

+Useful for retrieve multiple specific beers

 ```graphql
 query($beerID1: ID!, $beerID2: ID!) {